stakats/irel/README.md

 ## Requirements
 * Python 3
-  * required packages: backoff, requests, bs4
+  * required packages: backoff, bs4, lxml, requests
 * ImageMagick

 Mac users can install Python 3 and ImageMagick via homebrew.
 Then use `pip3` to install the backoff, requests, and bs4 modules.